William Z. Foster: The Trade Union Educational League

-The TUEL, like the ITUEL and SLNA before it, sought to encourage the development of left activists within the established unions and unite those already there around a platform of industrial unionism, and to support the militant struggle for workers' rights.
-In its early years Foster's TUEL pursued a course of its own, not attempting to line up its policies with Comintern or Profintern directives or taking direction from the CPUSA.
-When party leaders complained, the Profintern sided with Foster.

-The TUEL took pains to avoid accusations of dual unionism; when the Profintern requested that TUEL start building itself as a mass membership organization Foster demurred, maintaining TUEL as a network of activists with no formal membership.
-TUEL was strongest in Chicago, where Foster and Jack Johnstone had close relations with Fitzpatrick and many other unionists with a background in labor radicalism.
-TUEL campaigned for amalgamation of unions into larger, stronger ones—an echo of the IWW's advocacy of "one big union"—and creation of a Labor Party—which was an anathema to those who remained in the IWW.
+The TUEL, like the SLNA and ITUEL, sought to encourage the development of left activists within established unions, to unite those already there around a platform of industrial unionism, and to support the militant struggle for workers' rights.
+It took pains to avoid accusations of dual unionism.
+When the Profintern requested that the TUEL start building itself as a mass membership organization, Foster demurred.
+Fearing expulsion from the labor movement, he argued that the TUEL should remain a network of activists with no formal membership.
+The TUEL was strongest in Chicago, where Foster and Communist Party member Jack Johnstone were closely connected to Fitzpatrick and many other unionists who were involved in labor radicalism.
+It campaigned for union amalgamation, the abolition of capitalism, the creation of a Labor Party, and recognition of the Soviet Union.